 - Expand the product.
 Once you are selling the basic products, you can up-sell or cross-sell related products.
 A great example is a car.
 Car firms use the purchase of the car to sell you a financing of the purchase (leasing or installments), insurance, maintenance package, etc. Without this innovation, many industries are not profitable at all.

 - Simplify the product.
 Simplicity is quite often the key to success.
 There are several ways how you can simplify the product, and increase the value you deliver to the customer.
-We mainly do it by removing obstacles, frictions.
+We mainly do it by removing obstacles, and frictions.
 Let’s look at some examples:

 - Integrate products.
 Many firms, to increase their control over consumers create the whole ecosystem.
 In this way, customer has hardly any reason to check competitors’ offer.
 Integration of products means that they fit and work together.
 You have experienced that on many occasions if you use Google or Apple products.
 Thanks to that the firms keep the customer forever and can sell new products and services.

 - Divide the products into smaller pieces.
 One of the most underrated strategies is to divide the product and sell it in smaller pieces.
 This gave a rise to interesting products, and even whole business models.
-Famous Steve Jobs has used the very same trick to revolutionize the music industry.
-Historically, the dominating business model loved by the music industry was to sell the whole albums.
+Famous Steve Jobs used the very same trick to revolutionize the music industry.
+Historically, the dominating business model loved by the music industry was to sell the whole album.
 He has drastically changed that by enabling him to buy a single song on iTunes.
 You no longer had to buy the whole album to listen to your favorite music.
 Obviously, later on, iTunes was disrupted by the music offered in the form of a subscription. iTunes became the victim of Spotify and other similar business models.

 - Bundle products.
 You can increase sales and product adoption by bundling products.
 This can also work as a defensive strategy.
 The most common bundle that you surely have come across, is the bundling of food and drinks.
 In Starbucks, they may offer you delicious coffee along with a sandwich or a cake.
 What convinces you to buy this bundle is obviously a lower price for the whole set.
-The modern version of the bundle, in the world dominated by tech, is for example Apple One (a bundle of Apple services).
+The modern version of the bundle, in a world dominated by tech, is for example Apple One (a bundle of Apple services).